bilalahmad99/bilalahmad99.github.io/index.md

 ## &#128075;

-Hey there!

-Welcome to my blog.
+ Hey!
+Welcome to my tech blog.
 Writing usually helps me structure my thoughts and reflect on them, hence this.
 Some topics might interest you also.
 Check out the archive section where i have tried to label articles with sub-topics or subjects that are discussed in it.

 ##### Mandatory Disclosure: